 At first, your tree will need frequent watering to overcome the stress of planting.
 Check soil moisture daily and water the root ball whenever it seems dry more than a few inches deep.
 You can also view a short video on proper tree watering to get started.

 After two months, the tree should be sending roots out into the native soil, so water a wider area.
 During dry weather, most new trees will need water at least once a week for the first two years.
 After that, you can begin to water only during severe droughts.
 Mature trees do fine with less frequent, deeper soakings.
 You can learn more from this Grow Green Guide.

-Tip: To share the images in the post with friends and neighbors, Right-click with your mouse to save the image to your computer and include in your neighborhood communications.
-Source the images as follows: Illustrations by Laura Jackson and provided courtesy of City of Austin.
+Tip: To share the images in the post with friends and neighbors, Right-click with your mouse and save the image to your computer.
+Please source the images as follows: Illustrations by Laura Jackson and provided courtesy of City of Austin.